Peter Santschi: Research

+Santschi is an author or co-author of 400+ journal articles and 45 book chapters on these subjects, which, over the years, have received more than 30,000 citations, which made him a highly ranked scholar on ScholarGPS.
+His forthcoming book, coauthored by Antonietta Quigg, is entitled Environmental Chemistry in Service of Life.
+Understanding The Self-Cleansing Capacity of Aquatic Systems Through Environmental Biology and Chemistry', Springer Nature Switzerland, Open Access eBook, (2026).

-Santschi's research interests span Environmental Chemistry, Biogeochemistry, and Radiochemistry, with emphasis on the role of colloidally sized macromolecular organic matter, especially microbially derived Exopolymeric Substances (EPS).
-In his early research, he investigated the distribution and removal dynamics of U-Th series radionuclides in Narragansett Bay, revealing that particulate matter and seasonal changes significantly influence their removal rates and concentrations.
-While examining the partitioning of radioactive trace elements between seawater and particulate matter, his 1984 collaborative study found that Group I elements (group A and B type metals, except those in group II) reach a stable equilibrium quickly, while Group II (elements strongly sorbing to Mn and Fe oxide phases) elements show increasing incorporation into particulate matter over 108 days, indicating complex interactions.
-In 1989, he, together with B. Honeyman, introduced the Brownian pumping model, which explained the sorption of thorium isotopes and metals in aquatic systems through colloidal coagulation with larger particles, successfully reconciling observed sorption characteristics with both field and laboratory data.
-Furthermore, his 1990 study investigated the complex interactions of physical, chemical, and biological processes at the sediment-water interface.
-The study found that early diagenetic transformations driven by organic carbon and electron acceptors significantly influence elemental cycling and fluxes, with physical transport mechanisms and three-dimensional interactions playing crucial roles.
+Santschi's research focuses on Environmental Chemistry, Biogeochemistry, and Radiochemistry, with particular emphasis on the role of colloidally sized macromolecular organic matter, especially on the effects of microbially derived exopolymeric substances (EPS) on speciation and fate of radioactive and stable elements.

+His early work investigated the distribution and removal dynamics of uranium-thorium series radionuclides in Narragansett Bay, demonstrating that particulate matter and seasonal changes significantly influence their concentrations and removal rates.

+In 1984, Santschi and collaborators studied the partitioning of radioactive trace elements between seawater and particulate matter.
+They found that Group I elements (group A and B type metals, excluding group II) reach equilibrium rapidly, whereas Group II elements, which strongly sorb to manganese and iron oxide phases, gradually incorporate into particulate matter over 108 days, indicating complex sorption behaviors.

+In 1989, together with B. Honeyman, he introduced the Brownian pumping model, explaining the slow sorption of thorium isotopes and metals in aquatic systems through colloidal coagulation with larger particles, reconciling observed laboratory and field data on the particle-concentration effect of particle-water partition coefficients and apparent kinetic constants.

+His 1990 research examined physical, chemical, and biological processes at the sediment–water interface, revealing that early diagenetic transformations, driven by organic carbon and electron acceptors, significantly influence elemental cycling, with three-dimensional physical transport mechanisms playing critical roles.

-Santschi's 1995 paper examined the distribution and fluxes of dissolved organic carbon (DOC) and colloidal organic carbon (COC) in the Gulf of Mexico and the Middle Atlantic Bight, revealing their vertical gradients, conservative mixing behavior, and size-dependent partitioning.
-In his exploration of cross-flow ultrafiltration in marine systems, his 2000 joint research with L Guo and others found that low molecular weight (LMW) molecules were significantly retained while high molecular weight (HMW) molecules showed minimal permeation, and recommended high concentration factors (>40) for effective isolation of marine colloids despite challenges in low molecular weight (LMW) molecules' retention.
-Furthermore, his collaborative 1998 and 2004 studies revealed that polymer gel particles, showed recent radiocarbon ages for carbohydrate enriched fractions, were abundant and crucial in marine ecosystems, significantly impacting carbon cycling sedimentation, and microbial habitats, and highlighted the need for further interdisciplinary research to understand their roles and dynamics.
-Moreover, through his 2008 research, in collaboration with W.C.
-Chin, he examined the environmental impact of engineered nanoparticles (ENPs), finding that their surface properties, interactions with organic matter, and effects on biological cell walls significantly influence their behavior, bioavailability, uptake, and toxicity in algae, plants, and fungi.
+Santschi’s 1995 study analyzed the distribution and fluxes of dissolved organic carbon (DOC) and colloidal organic carbon (COC) in the Gulf of Mexico and the Middle Atlantic Bight.
+He reported vertical gradients, conservative mixing behavior, and size-dependent partitioning.

+In 2000, in collaboration with L. Guo and others, he documented improved procedures for cross-flow ultrafiltration in marine systems, finding that low molecular weight (LMW) molecules were still significantly retained while high molecular weight (HMW) molecules showed minimal permeation.
+They recommended high concentration factors (>40) for effective isolation of marine colloids despite challenges in retaining LMW molecules.

+Further research in 1998 and 2004 highlighted the ecological significance of polymer gel particles in marine ecosystems.
+These gel-like particles, enriched in carbohydrates and proteins, and often exhibiting recent radiocarbon ages, play important roles in carbon cycling, sedimentation, and microbial habitats, emphasizing the need for interdisciplinary studies to understand their dynamics.

+In 2008, Santschi, in collaboration with W.C.
+Chin, investigated the environmental behavior of engineered nanoparticles (ENPs), demonstrating that their surface properties, interactions with organic matter, and effects on biological cell walls influence their bioavailability, uptake, and toxicity in algae, plants, and fungi.
+Subsequent studies explored the mitigation of ENP toxicity by algae-produced EPS, highlighting the need for further research on the environmental fate and transport of ENPs.